kaizen3031593/bitcoin-tracker/README.md

   - [ ] Next: Figure out how to create an accompanying graph to the ticker.

 ### Miscleaneous Progress
-  - [ ] Friday, April 16: Build out testing process with jest.
+  - [x] Thursday, April 29: Build out testing process with jest.
   - [ ] Refactor `LoginForm.tsx` to follow `Form.tsx` syntax.
   - [ ] Fix bug with fontawesome api.